In The Tower of Song: Leonard Cohen Covers Collected on “Hallelujah,” New Ace Records Compilation

 Sam Stone

-Sam Stone has been obsessed with catalog music ever since his folks gave him a Contours best-of collection for his fourth birthday.
-He quickly began to learn all he could about rock and roll history and beyond, a passion that continues to this day.
 Sam followed his love for music to the classroom, earning a B.A. from Towson University in Electronic Media and Film, concentrating on radio and audio production, as well as an M.A. in Audio Arts from Syracuse University.
 He has put his knowledge and skills to work at prominent reissue labels and is excited to bring his perspectives on catalog music to a broader audience.
 When he’s not writing for The Second Disc, Sam can be found researching about music, talking about Joni Mitchell’s career, and adding another box set to his Amazon wish list.

 You Might Also Like

-And I'm stunned they chose Marianne Faithfull's "Tower Of Song" over the vastly superior version by Martha Wainwright.
+1. And I’m stunned they chose Marianne Faithfull’s “Tower Of Song” over the vastly superior version by Martha Wainwright.

-3. Gary Thompson says
+2. Gary Thompson

 I suspect the lack of Jennifer Warnes version of Cohen songs is due to licensing reasons.
 I’d also rather have John Cale’s version of Hallelujah over the Jeff Buckley version.

-What about the jesus and mary chain's cover of Tower of song??Way way superior than any of these covers!!
+3. What about the jesus and mary chain’s cover of Tower of song??Way way superior than any of these covers!!

-Leave a Reply Cancel reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *